Phenothiazine: Nondrug applications

 The synthetic dye methylene blue, containing the structure, was described in 1876.
 Many water-soluble phenothiazine derivatives, such as methylene blue, methylene green, thionine, and others, can be electropolymerized into conductive polymers used as electrocatalysts for NADH oxidation in enzymatic biosensors and biofuel cells.

-Phenothiazine is used as an anaerobic inhibitor for acrylic acid polymerization, often used as an in-process inhibitor during the purification of acrylic acid.
+Phenothiazine is used as an anaerobic polymerization inhibitor for acrylic acid, often used as an in-process inhibitor during the purification of acrylic acid.

 Trade names

 Like many commercially significant compounds, phenothiazine has numerous trade names, including AFI-Tiazin, Agrazine, Antiverm, Biverm, Dibenzothiazine, Orimon, Lethelmin, Souframine, Nemazene, Vermitin, Padophene, Fenoverm, Fentiazine, Contaverm, Fenothiazine, Phenovarm, Ieeno, ENT 38, Helmetina, Helmetine, Penthazine, XL-50, Wurm-thional, Phenegic, Phenovis, Phenoxur, and Reconox.

 Former uses

 Phenothiazine was formerly used as an insecticide and as a drug to treat infections with parasitic worms (anthelminthic) in livestock and people, but its use for those purposes has been superseded by other chemicals.

 Phenothiazine was introduced by DuPont as an insecticide in 1935.
 About 3,500,000 pounds were sold in the US in 1944.
 However, because it was degraded by sunlight and air, it was difficult to determine how much to use in the field, and its use waned in the 1940s with the arrival of new pesticides like DDT that were more durable.
 As of July 2015 it is not registered for pesticide use in the US, Europe, or Australia.